drobin04/Dashboardify/to-do.md

 * 12/17/23:
 	 * Added 'Global' or 'Default' flag to widget table
 	 * Updated setup page to move siteurlconfig to database settings table, to prevent annoying error when trying to update the file using querystring parameters
+	 * Widget Ownership is now checked when editing / deleting widgets!
+	 * Added flag to Dashboard table (And step in createdb.php to get this field created) that will mark as Embeddable
+	 * Added security check on embed_database.php to filter only dashboards marked as embeddable - before, any dashboard can be referenced without logon by tagging embed_dashboard.php and the proper dashboard ID
+	 * Added 'Edit Dashboard' button with ability to edit dashboard Name, its Embeddable status, and which displays the URL to embed the current dashboard, if needed.

 ## 12/13 Bugfix Finished - New User Experience / First widget creation bugged